veertuinc/anka-docs/intel/Anka Build Cloud/Troubleshooting Guides and Logs/logs/_index.md

 ## Linux / Docker Package

-Anka controller and registry services can run with linux, using docker containers. logs are available via the controller dashboard , docker logs and via directories in correspondence with anka services.
+Anka controller and registry services can run with linux, using docker containers.
+Logs are available via the controller dashboard, docker logs, and via a central-logs directory stored in the registry.
 Generally, log files are created for each vm upon vm start.

+{{< hint info >}}
-Anka controller is responsible for cleaning unused vms logs.
+The Anka controller is responsible for cleaning unused logs.
+{{< /hint >}}

 ### Anka Controller